-Abstract GStreamer pipeline visualization showing hardware-accelerated video processing stages on Jetson
+GStreamer hardware-accelerated pipeline on Jetson

 GStreamer pipeline performance on Jetson depends heavily on how well the pipeline uses NVIDIA hardware-accelerated elements.
-A pipeline with the wrong element choices can run at the same throughput on Jetson as on a generic ARM board — losing all the GPU acceleration.
+A pipeline with the wrong element choices can run at the same throughput on Jetson as on a generic ARM board, losing all the GPU acceleration.
 This post covers how to build pipelines that actually use the hardware.

 How to reduce end-to-end latency in a Jetson GStreamer pipeline

-The dominant source of latency in a Jetson GStreamer pipeline is almost always a memory copy between system RAM and NVMM — not compute.
+The dominant source of latency in a Jetson GStreamer pipeline is almost always a memory copy between system RAM and NVMM, not compute.
 Every time a CPU-based element like videoconvert or appsink receives an NVMM buffer, GStreamer copies the frame to system memory before passing it.
 On a 1080p30 stream that copy costs ~5-15ms per frame and saturates memory bandwidth.

 The five most effective latency reductions, in order of impact:

-4. Replace avdec_h264 with nvv4l2decoder for decode — hardware decode adds ~2ms vs ~20ms for software decode at 1080p
+avdec_h264withnvv4l2decoderfor decode, hardware decode adds ~2ms vs ~20ms for software decode at 1080p - Process frames in a GLib idle callback or separate thread from

 A camera-to-display pipeline with all five applied typically achieves under 50ms end-to-end latency on Jetson Orin at 1080p30.